-usage: CmdLinePipeline.py [-h] [-c CLASSFILE] [--baseband BASEBAND] [--febe FEBE] [--no-fsw-fold] [--no-auto-lsr-correction] [--regrid-method {fft,gaussian,linear,nearest,zero,slinear,quadratic,cubic}] [--averaging-method {mean, median}] [--skip-dumps SKIPDUMPS SKIPDUMPS] [--spectralflip] [--shift-ref-chan] fitsnames [fitsnames ...]
-Command line interface to Class pipeline positional arguments: fitsnames list of raw-fits files optional arguments: -h, --help show this help message and exit -c CLASSFILE, --classfile CLASSFILE name of output class file (default "<date> <project>.100m") you can choose any name, <date> and <project> are meta-variables and will be replaced by what is found in the fits files (potentially creating more than one class file) --baseband BASEBAND Filter by baseband --febe FEBE Filter by febe --no-fsw-fold do fswitch fold in pipeline (rather than class) --no-auto-lsr-correction do not automatically correct for LSR shifts in fixedfreq mode, default: False

---regrid-method {fft,gaussian,linear,nearest,zero,slinear,quadratic,cubic} which method to use for fswitch freq shifting (default: fft) possible regridMethods are: fft, linear, gaussian (the latter is recommended if you experience ringing in the spectrum, linear and gaussian decrease spectral resolution!) --averaging-method {mean,median} averaging method (mean or median, default: mean) --skip-dumps SKIPDUMPS dumps to skip at beginning/end (tuple), default: 2 0 additional spectral flip of the data arrays, default: not IF flipped, otherwise -0.5, default: False python CmdLinePipeline.py -c '/homes/user/myclass.100m' /daten/Raw/20141201myprojectcodeXFFTS
+python CmdLinePipeline.py -h usage: CmdLinePipeline.py [-h] [-c CLASSFILE] [--baseband BASEBAND] [--febe FEBE] [--no-fsw-fold] [--no-auto-lsr-correction] [--regrid-method {fft,gaussian,linear,nearest,zero,slinear,quadratic,cubic}] [--averaging-method {mean, median}] [--skip-dumps SKIPDUMPS SKIPDUMPS] [--spectralflip] [--shift-ref-chan] fitsnames [fitsnames ...]
+Command line interface to Class pipeline positional arguments: fitsnames list of raw-fits files optional arguments: -h, --help show this help message and exit -c CLASSFILE, --classfile CLASSFILE name of output class file (default "<date> <project>.100m") you can choose any name, <date> and <project> are meta-variables and will be replaced by what is found in the fits files (potentially creating more than one class file) --baseband BASEBAND Filter by baseband --febe FEBE Filter by febe --no-fsw-fold do fswitch fold in pipeline (rather than class) --no-auto-lsr-correction do not automatically correct for LSR shifts in fixedfreq mode, default: False --regrid-method {fft,gaussian,linear,nearest,zero,slinear,quadratic,cubic} which method to use for fswitch freq shifting (default: fft) possible regridMethods are: fft, linear, gaussian (the latter is recommended if you experience ringing in the spectrum, linear and gaussian decrease spectral resolution!) --averaging-method {mean,median} averaging method (mean or median, default: mean) --skip-dumps SKIPDUMPS SKIPDUMPS dumps to skip at beginning/end (tuple), default: 2 0 additional spectral flip of the data arrays, --spectral-flip default: False shift-ref-chan before February 2011 the reference channel of the FTS had to beshifted by +0.5 channels if the spectrum python CmdLinePipeline.py -c '/homes/user/myclass.100m' /daten/Raw/20141201\myprojectcode\XFFTS\

 The meaning of the parameters is like in the Table above (just slightly different argument names).
 The only difference is the '-c CLASSFILE' option that allows to give a certain class name.
-Default is "<date><project>.100m" where the date and project code are automatically filled-in from what is found in the MBfits files (this can lead to multiple class files obviously).
+Default is "<date>\<project>.100m" where the date and project code are automatically filled-in from what is found in the MBfits files (this can lead to multiple class files obviously).